Pithikos/python-websocket-server/README.md

 like SSL etc. The project is focused mainly on making it easy to run a websocket server for prototyping, testing or for making a GUI for your application.

-If this project reduced your development time please show your appreciation.
+If this project reduced your development time feel free to buy me a coffee.

 [![Donate](https://www.paypal.com/en_US/i/btn/x-click-but21.gif)](https://www.paypal.me/seferidis)